When testing same procedures can be used to check both Contactors and relays.

-There are three areas of problems encountered with contactors and relays the contacts, the coil, and the mechanical linkage.
+There are three areas of problems encountered with Contactors and relays the contacts, the coil, and the mechanical linkage.

-The contacts can be burned, pitted, or stuck together.
+They can be burned, pitted, or stuck together.
 A set of contacts that are burned or pitted can cause a voltage drop across the contacts.

-There are several methods of checking a set of contacts to determine they are burned or pitted enough to warrant changing the device.
+There are several methods of checking a set to determine they are burned or pitted enough to warrant changing the device.